 Grade 11, 12.
-Prerequisite: Semester grades of B or higher in 223-BIOLOGY and 237-CHEMISTRY and recommendation/endorsement of student's Chemistry teacher and/or Biology teacher.
+Prerequisite: Semester grades of B or higher in 223-BIOLOGY and 237-CHEMISTRY and recommendation/ endorsement of student's Chemistry teacher and/or Biology teacher.
+FEE: AP Exam cost, approx. \$90.00.
+This course is offered on campus at SMSA.
 AP Biology is an introductory college-level biology course.
 It is a very rigorous course at the high school level.
 Students cultivate their understanding of biology through inquiry-based investigations as they explore topics like evolution, energetics, information storage and transfer, and system interactions.
 Students are prepared to take the AP Exam in Biology offered in May each year.
 Successful results with the AP Exam will enable students to apply for college credit at colleges and universities that accept AP results.
 Practice tests with sample problems will be introduced during the course as part of a student's AP Exam preparation.

-290 COLLEGE PHYSICS

-1.25 Credit/ Yearlong Course Dual Credit 5.0 College Credits

-Grade 12, Prerequisites: Successful completion of 547-PRE-CALCULUS or concurrent enrollment in 547-PRE-CALCULUS.
+COLLEGE PHYSICS (Weighted Grading Scale) 1.0 Credit/ Yearlong Course (Dual College Credit 5.0 Credits) Grade 12, Prerequisites: Successful completion of 547-PRE-CALCULUS or concurrent enrollment in 547-PRE-CALCULUS.
 See "Cooperative Dual Credit Program with Marian University" in Appendix A for complete eligibility requirements.
-Payment of Marian University tuition of \$750.
+FEE: Requires payment of Marian University tuition of approximately \$750.00

-This course is designed for the student capable of and motivated to complete a college-level physics course during their senior year in high school.
+This course is offered on campus at SMSA and is designed for the student capable of and motivated to complete a college-level physics course during their senior year in high school.
 Course work is completed as required in Marian University course PHS 211-Elementary Physics, not an Engineering Physics course.
 It is a lecture lab course which stresses the fundamental principles of kinematics, dynamics, statics, oscillation, electromagnetism and optic.